Avashist1998/Viola-Jones/README.md

 # Creating Dataset

-`python3 grad_project/dataset_generation.py -d dataset/ -o .dataset/`
+`python3 python/dataset_generation.py -d dataset/ -o .dataset/`

+# Training the AdaBoost model

+`python3 python/train.py -d .dataset/ -o results/ -n 100`

+The results contain model in a json format including the decision stamp data and images of the features used to classify the model.

+# Testing the AdaBoost model

+`python3 python/train.py -d .dataset/ -m results/100_round_model.json  -o results/`

 # Files Information

-`main.py` used to plot the error extracting the features `displaying_features.py` used to display the Haar features on a default image `ada_boost.py` perform the AdaBoost algorithm on the data and outputs the best features and their respective threshold to a file
+`dataset_generation.py` used to generate the dataset csv from the the image dataset `train.py` train the model for `n` number of rounds on a given dataset and save the model to a given output path.
-`Modified_Ada_boost.py` AdaBoost implementation with gamma parameter modification enabled criteria.
+`test.py` used to test the model on a test set and store the resulting statistics for a given dataset.